Frequently Asked Questions

 Others

-Can I have a chat with Mr Anthony Fok personally?
+Can I have a chat with Dr Anthony Fok personally?

 I tried calling your number but nobody is picking up the call.

-We have business proposals for Mr Anthony Fok.
+We have business proposals for Dr Anthony Fok.
 How can we reach him?